paulfersi/fork_finder/README.md

 Users can mark reviews as favorites and see them on their personal list, search for other users, and view restaurant locations on a map.

-The app also enables logging in as a culinary critic to provide more detailed reviews with a 'verified' tag.2
+The app also enables logging in as a culinary critic to provide more detailed reviews with a 'verified' tag.

 ## Screenshots